+ REMEMBRANCE +

 Bob Dietz, CUA, star comic actor at St. Michael's Playhouse in Vermont

-Paul DiGiovanni, later just Giovannii, was in my graduate class at CUA
+Paul DiGiovanni, NY Actor, later just Giovannii, was in my graduate class at CUA

 Rev. Michael Di Teccia Farina - Priest supporter of the Arts in DC